Hairy Woodmint (Blephilia hirsuta)

 Description

-Habitat: It is commonly found in wetlands, along stream banks, and in damp meadows.
+Habitat: It is commonly found in a variety of habitats, including meadows and woodlands.

-Distribution: Mad-dog skullcap is native to North America.
+Distribution: Purple-stem aster is native to eastern North America.

 Occurrence